 It is my impression that this is rarely grappled with.
 Instead, conservative judges are commonly vilified as being bigoted and hateful.
 For example, I recall this video from the Daily Show, depicting Scalia as being saddened by the joy from the LGBT community over Obergefell v Hodges

-I find it quite wild how little this perspective is present in the public discourse.
+I find it highly surprising how little this perspective is present in the public discourse.
 The discourse I’ve always heard is that there are liberal justices and conservative justices, just like there are liberal and conservative politicians.
-So of course you are on the side of the liberal justices if you support things like gay marriage (which everyone I know does).
+So of course you are on the side of the liberal justices if you support things like gay marriage.
 But from another perspective, the power in US has been partly usurped by this council of elders; and it’s hardly even discussed.
 It just becomes part of the all-consuming left-right dichotomy.

-I am a systems thinker and a big supporter of democracy and liberal values.
-And thus I think a superior system overall is where there is a sharp distinction between the judicial branch and the legislative branch, and where democratically elected people are in charge of determining the law.
-Things such as whether to ensure a right for same-sex marriage or abortion should be democratically decided, instead of by a council of 9 elders.
+I am a big supporter of democracy and liberal values.
+And thus I think a superior system overall is where there is a sharp distinction between the judicial branch and the legislative branch, and where democratically elected people are the ones deciding the law.
+Things such as whether to ensure a right for same-sex marriage or abortion should be democratically decided, instead of by a council of nine elders.
 Then we would have a world where those rights do not come into jeopardy because an 87 year old lady died this year instead of the next.